Your Library. Delivered!

-Zip Books is a statewide project of the California State Library and Califa.
-The Project is funded in whole or in part by the U.S. Institute of Museum and Library Services under the provisions of the Library Services and Technology Act.
+Zip Books is a statewide project of the California State Library and NorthNet.
+The Project is funded in whole or in part by the U.S. Institute of Museum and Library Services under the provisions of the California Library Services Act.
 Zip Books is administered in California by the State Librarian.

 All of Marin is reading this book, and we have lots of events happing around the book throughout Marin, so join the experience and learn some history along the way.

 Here’s what’s happening at the San Rafael Downtown Library.